 Swede 55 Successors

-The fun aboard and offshore experience with Swede 55 inspired some sailors, designers and boatbuilders in Europe and the United States.
+The experience with Swede 55 inspired sailors, designers, and boat builders in Europe and the United States to develop the type in various directions.
 Here you find eight derivates triggered by the svelte Knud Reimers design.
 Boats thought-out, designed and built in Sweden, Tunisia, the eastern and western seaboard of the United States.
-Most of them I have seen, at some I have been involved with.
-Last update January 15, 2024
+Most of them I have seen, with some Swedesail has been involved.

 1985: Super Swede 53